EGR314-2025-S-301/EGR314-2025-S-301.github.io/docs/Block-Diagram-Process-Diagram-and-Message-Structure.md

 - System design uses **one UART bus**, so parsing and reliability are critical.

 ### Sample Message Example
+For example, the string sent from Xander to Sara concerning the direction and speed of the motor would be written as follows: <br>
 **AZHB15YB**

 - `AZ`: Start of message